Automorphism groups of random substitution subshifts: Introduction

 \section{Introduction}

 The study of automorphism groups of subshifts has a rich history \cite{BLR:auto-sft,H:curtis-hedlund-lyndon,KR:automorphisms}.
 The general philosophy is that algebraic properties of the automorphism group can reveal dynamical properties of the subshift.
 In particular, the larger the automorphism group, the more `complex' should be the subshift.
 This is by no means a hard-and-fast rule, but broadly rings true; subshifts with positive entropy typically have large automorphism groups (for instance, often containing every finite group), while the automorphism groups of subshifts with low subword complexity are virtually $\Z$ \cite{CK:auto-linear,CK:auto-sub-quad,DDMP:auto-low-complexity}.
-Pavlov and Schmieding give a good survey of results in the low complexity setting \cite{PV:autos-low-complexity}.
+As well as proving new results, Pavlov and Schmieding give a good survey of the state of the art in the low complexity setting \cite{PS:autos-low-complexity}.

 Random substitutions are a relatively new object of study in symbolic dynamics, generalising the notion of substitutions (here called \emph{deterministic substitutions}).
 They are of particular interest in the study of mathematical quasicrystals, first studied in this context by Godr\`{e}che and Luck \cite{GL:random} in the 80s, as they provide a mechanism for generating quasicrystals with both positive entropy and long-range order, in the sense that they can have a non-trivial pure point component in their diffraction spectrum.
 Baake and Grimm's series \emph{Aperiodic Order} does well to explain this significance \cite[Sec.\ 11.2.3]{BG:book}.
 For a gentle introduction to random substitutions in the context of symbolic dynamics, see the foundational paper of Rust and Spindeler \cite{RS:random}.